moskewcz/boda/INSTALL.md

 ffld_dir: path to ffld, for old DPM experiments, ignorable

-## Boda environment variables / bash completion setup (optional; can be done after build if desired)
+## Boda environment setup: putting boda in the PATH, enabling bash completion support (optional; can be done after build if desired)

-The file [boda_env.sh](boda_env.sh) is designated as a place to specify useful environment variables for running boda, such as the location of the boda tree **BODA_HOME**.
-Note that this variable is unused outside boda_env.sh currently.
-The rest of the script will use BODA_HOME to put the **boda** binary in the PATH, as well as running a script to enable some limited, WIP support for bash completion for Boda.
-All of this is optional; if you prefer to manage PATH yourself, and/or if you don't desire bash completion support, there's no need to edit or run this script.
+The file [scripts/boda_env.bash](scripts/boda_env.bash) is designated as a place to perform environment setup for running boda.
+In particular, it puts the boda **lib** directory in the PATH (so that the **lib/boda** binary can be found in the PATH) as well as running a script to enable some limited, WIP support for bash completion for Boda.
+All of this is optional; if you prefer to manage PATH yourself, and/or if you don't desire bash completion support, there's no need to run this script.
+In any event it should not need to be modified, and can be run from any location, once per shell, to modify the PATH and enable bash completion support.
+To source it from the root of the boda tree:

-Finally, this file includes a line to add a directory to LD_LIBRARY_PATH so that the caffe shared library can be found.
-Note that this may or may not be needed depending on if boda is compiled with caffe support and how the caffe shared lib is built.
-Again this is optional -- if you have a different strategy for managing LD_LIBRARY_PATH, that's fine.
+    source scripts/boda_env.bash

 ## Build